** This is part three of ExpressVPN’s whistleblowing guide. **

 The encrypted messaging app, Signal, is available for Android and iOS and makes it possible to not only exchange encrypted messages with a minimal metadata trail, but also communicate by voice.
 Signal is widely endorsed by the information security community.

-- Requires a phone number to sign up (which may not be a good idea)
+- Requires a phone number to sign up

 - Easy to set up on mobile devices and allows encrypted voice calls

 All mail is usually photographed (on the outside), weighed, and has the pickup point and destination recorded.
 However, it’s still possible to send physical mail anonymously—buying stamps doesn’t (yet) raise suspicion at the counter.

 A parcel shipped to a regulator or news organization might not stick out and, if posted from a busy location in the same town as the recipient, offers little insight to those watching (though the whistleblower has to be careful with hand-written envelopes).

 When documents exist in physical form, it might be far safer to ship them directly, rather than digitize them.
 As a recipient of mail, it’s important to let potential sources know how you handle mail at your organization.
 Is mail addressed to you in person or opened by somebody else, for example?
 Or are records kept about who receives what?

 - Mail is logged strictly in some countries or organizations

 - High legal protections still exist for mail